 - Maternal-child health

-Dr. Aldulaimi is a full-spectrum family physician, practicing outpatient primary care, inpatient medicine, and obstetrics including deliveries.
-She has continued to be active in global health since medical school and has experience working in Mexico, Honduras, Ecuador, and Tanzania.
+Clinically, Dr. Aldulaimi is a full-spectrum family physician, practicing outpatient primary care, inpatient medicine, obstetrics including deliveries and care of newborns.
+She has continued to be active in global health since medical school and has experience working in Mexico, Guatemala, Honduras, Ecuador, and Tanzania.
 She also has brought education programs to some of these countries including a neonatal resuscitation program in Tanzania.
 Her clinical and educational work domestically focuses on care of refugees, border health, and other underserved populations.

-Nationally, she is the Chair Elect for the Society for Family Medicine’s Global Health Educators Collaborative and is working with the American Academy of Family Physicians on Global Health Curriculum Development and on Border Health initiatives.
+Nationally, she is the Chair for the Society for Family Medicine's Global Health Educators Collaborative, on the Board for the American Academy of Pediatrics Helping Babies Survive Working Group and is now on the American Academy of Family Physicians Center for Global Health Initiatives Advisory Board.